Lakes380: Methodology

-Lake bottom sediment and water samples and sediment cores have been gathered from New Zealand lakes.
-These samples are then analysed using a range of methods to determine what lives in the lake, its current health, and to explore how and why the health of the lake has changed.
-Susie Wood explained that the sediments build up over time in a lake and hold a record of the lake and its surrounding catchment, and using a range of scientific techniques allows the team to "recreate hundreds of years of history...like a storybook, going back in time."
+Lake bottom sediment and water samples and sediment cores were gathered from New Zealand lakes, with the samples then analysed using a range of methods to determine what lived in the lake, its current health, and to explore how and why the health of the lake had changed.
+Susie Wood explained that the sediments build up over time in a lake and hold a record of the lake and its surrounding catchment, and using a range of scientific techniques allowed the team to "recreate hundreds of years of history...like a storybook, going back in time".
 Marcus Vandergoes from GNS Science, said the cores were stored and scanned in a specially-built facility where the analysis of the samples of the material showed past, current and future ecological and environmental change.
-He noted that some samples were sent to institutions around the world to be analysed and half of each core was stored at -20 °C.
+He noted that some samples were sent to institutions around the world to be analysed and half of each core was stored at −20 °C.